juliangav/www.julian.is/site/content/articles/2022-05-12-platform-design.md

 In the beginning of the pandemic, we created an [emergency response system on Thomasnet.com](https://www.fullstory.com/blog/thomas-pivots-mid-crisis-with-fullstory-optimizely/) that connected manufacturers of PPE-related products with front-line organizations.
-A system impactful enough to have Congress recommend Thomasnet.com as a critical resource to the Manufacturing Caucus — second to FEMA.
+A system impactful enough to have Congress recommend Thomasnet.com as a critical resource to the Manufacturing Caucus — [second to FEMA](https://www.thomasnet.com/insights/u-s-manufacturing-caucus-shares-covid-19-industrial-sourcing-resources/).

 These efforts weren't a coincidence.
-Thomas is a multi-sided platform that matches industrial buyers with industrial suppliers.
+Thomasnet.com is a multi-sided platform that matches industrial buyers with industrial suppliers.
 We were uniquely positioned to pivot and design a user experience that connected two groups of users critical to aiding pandemic relief efforts and ultimately saving lives.

 This article is a comprehensive guide on designing multi-sided platforms based on the culmination of my five years as the head of product design and experimentation of Thomasnet.com.